 The base salary paid by the University to the Employee for all services and satisfactory performance of the terms and conditions of this Agreement shall be at the base rate of \$("Base Salary") per fiscal year (a fiscal year begins on July 1 and ends the following June 30), prorated to the portion of the fiscal year the Employee is actually employed, and payable in equal monthly installments by the University to the Employee on the first working day of each consecutive calendar month during the Term.
 Notwithstanding this Article 5.1, in the event there are salary reductions throughout the Nevada System of Higher Education for any fiscal year during the Term, Employee's salary shall be reduced by the same percentage and in the same manner as other non-tenured faculty of University through the mechanisms required by the Board of Regents, such as, for example, pay cuts and unpaid leave days.
-If the Nevada State Legislature grants a Cost of Living (COLA) increase for state employee is not entitled to receive a COLA increase.
-If the Nevada State Legislature funds merit awards for Nevada System of Higher Education faculty and the Nevada System of Higher Education and University authorizes merit awards for University employees, Employee is not eligible to participate in the merit program.
+If the Nevada State Legislature grants a COst of Living (COLA) increase for state employees and if the Nevada System of Higher Education authorizes a COLA increase for its employees, Employee is not entitled to receive a COLA increase.
+If the Nevada State Legislature funds merit awards for Nevada System of Higher Education for Higher Education and University authorizes merit awards for University employees, Employee is not eligible to participate in the merit program.